alinajafi/tokipona-keyboard/README.md

 At first, you need to install [HeliBoard](https://f-droid.org/en/packages/helium314.keyboard/) from F-Droid.
 It is an open source alternative to GBoard and you can use it for other languages too.

-Then, download the [simple layout file](https://github.com/alinajafi/tokipona-keyboard/blob/main/Toki%20Pona.json) or/and the [shift-sensitive one](https://github.com/alinajafi/tokipona-keyboard/blob/main/Toki%20Pona%20-%20shift.json) and add it/them to HeliBordl like this:
+Then, download the [simple layout](https://github.com/alinajafi/tokipona-keyboard/blob/main/layouts/Toki%20Pona.json) or/and the [shift-sensitive one](https://github.com/alinajafi/tokipona-keyboard/blob/main/layouts/TOK.json) and add it/them to HeliBordl like this:

 1. Go to the app ```settings``` by holding comma (,)